Johnr24/AUTOHOTKEY_SCRIPTS/Rogers.plan.md

 * Hide .exes when launched using winset command actually done from scratch no longer using annoying mesagge boxes
 * de-bind curves and apply Muti function profile switch on   streamdeck
-* need to make an edit window scanner or rethink how this is intergrated varrible call?
+* need to make an edit window scanner or rethink how this is integrated varrible call?

 * magicmask causing flip up* Chromatic Adaption needs to be grouped and take into account the closing of the serach bar and then the running of the script.
 Rather than just closing the search bar and quiting